Honors & Awards

 2018 (Redshirt Freshman)

-Kade Warner has made the rise from walk-on to starting wide receiver in his redshirt freshman season.
-He has started six of the last seven games and has at least one reception in five of those six starts.
 Warner made his Husker debut with a start against Purdue, and he caught two passes for 16 yards, including a career-long 10-yard reception.
 He started again the next week at No. 16 Wisconsin, catching a six-yard pass in the first quarter.
 Warner had two catches for 11 yards at Northwestern and had a three-yard reception in the Huskers' win over Minnesota.
-Warner set career highs with four receptions and 20 receiving yards in the Huskers' win over Illinois.
+Warner set a career high with four receptions for20 receiving yards in the Huskers' win over Illinois.
+He then had three catches for 23 against Michigan State, when he set a career high in receiving yards for the second straight game.
+Warner also had a career-long 14-yard catch against the Spartans.
+Warner wrapped up his season by again catching four passes for 16 yards at Iowa.

 Warner utilized his redshirt in 2017 after suffering an injury during fall camp.